tsenger/vdstools/README.md

-# VdsTools - Parser and Verifier for Visible Digital Seals
+# VdsTools - lib to parse and verify Visible Digital Seals

 A Java library to parse and verify visible digital seals (VDS) as specified in